Dental Crowns and Bridges Crows Nest

 - Preparing the tooth for the dental crown

 The tooth is shaped ready for the crown, an impression of the tooth is taken, and a temporary crown is constructed to protect the tooth for the following two weeks while a dental technician constructs the crown.
-Your dental crown will be custom crafted from the impression taken of your tooth, and will be created in a shade which will blend with your natural teeth, meaning nobody will realise it’s a restoration.
+Your dental crown will be custom crafted from the impression taken of your tooth, and will be created in a shade which will blend with your natural teeth, making it look as natural as possible.